 Exchange server

-To get started, go to Settings > Integrations > Microsoft Exchange and select Exchange server as the Exchange version.
+To get started, go to Settings > Integrations > Microsoft Exchange and select Exchange Server Exchange as the version.

-1. Enter the Domain : Organization NetBIOS domain name
+1. Enter the Domain: Organization NetBIOS domain name

-2. Enter the Exchange URL : Exchange WebServices (EWS) URL, which has been set on the Exchange server (example format of the URL: https://outlook.domain.net/EWS/Exchange.asmx)
+2. Enter the Exchange URL: Exchange WebServices (EWS) URL, which has been set on the Exchange server (example format of the URL: https://outlook.domain.net/EWS/Exchange.asmx)

 3. Enter the user name for the delegate user